xyzroe/XZG/README.md

 People helping to keep the show on the road - **developers and contributors**:

-- [@mercenaruss](https://github.com/mercenaruss/) for **Zig Star devices development**, for initial firmware release of UZG-01 version and giving me motivation and energy to implement new functions.
+- [@mercenaruss](https://github.com/mercenaruss/) for **Zig Star devices development**, for initial firmware release of XZG version and giving me motivation and energy to implement new functions.

 - [@Tarik2142](https://github.com/Tarik2142) for refactoring, code optimizations done under [smlight-dev](https://github.com/smlight-dev/)